-These interact to enable you to make content available on your website so that your visitors can access it.
+These environments interact to let you make content available on your website so that your visitors can access it.

 The author environment provides the mechanisms for creating, updating, and reviewing this content before actually publishing it:

-On the author environment the functionality of AEM is made available through AEM’s authoring UI.
-For the publish environment you design the entire look-and-feel of the interface made available to your users.
+On the author environment, the functionality of AEM is made available through AEM’s authoring user interface.
+For the publish environment, you design the entire look-and-feel of the interface made available to your users.

 The author works in what is known as the author environment.
-This provides an easy to use interface (graphical user interface (GUI or UI)) for creating the content.
-It requires the author to login, using an account that has been assigned the appropriate access rights.
+This environment provides an easy to use interface (graphical user interface (GUI or UI)) for creating the content.
+It requires the author to log on, using an account that is assigned the appropriate access rights.

-Depending on how your instance and your personal access rights are configured you can perform many tasks on your content, including (amongst others):
+Depending on how your instance and your personal access rights are configured you can perform many tasks on your content, including (among others):

 AEM is also administered from the author environment.